This pineapple and chamomile lemonade is my current go-to non-alcoholic drink, and it’s a real crowd-pleaser no matter the age range or the season!

 What kind of pineapple juice should I use?

-Definitely avoid sweetened pineapple juice.
-Freshly pressed or even muddled/strained juice is the ideal, but store-bought unsweetened, pure pineapple juice is your next best option.
+Avoid using sweetened pineapple juice.
+Freshly pressed or even muddled and strained juice is the ideal, but store-bought unsweetened, pure pineapple juice is your next best option.

 How to make honey syrup

 Honey syrup is just honey mixed with water so that it’s easy to incorporate into cocktails or other drinks.
 To make the honey syrup, simply combine equal parts honey and water in a measuring cup or glass jar.